-IMPORTANT NOTES:

-- Before permanently installing these components, it is recommended you dry-fit them first to ensure proper fit and alignment with other vent pipes. - The 2" PVC pipe shown in Figure 17 is not provided in the extra parts bag. - The PVC Tee & Trap are not included with the \TN furnaces.
-However the PVC Trap (P/N 664659) can be purchased thru your local distributor.
+IMPORTANT NOTE: Before permanently installing these components, it is recommended you dry-fit them first to ensure proper fit and alignment with other vent pipes.

-The 2" PVC Tee and Trap are used when the inducer is rotated to vent out thru the left or right side of the furnace cabinet.
-See Figure 17.
+The 2" PVC Tee and Trap shown in Figure 17 (page 19) are used when the inducer is rotated to vent out thru the left or right side of the furnace cabinet.

 The 1/2" x 3/4" hose barb can be used to route the condensate drain to the outside of the cabinet.
 It must be installed from inside the cabinet with the threaded end inserted thru the 1 1/16" hole.
-See Figure 28 (page 30) for hole location The condensate drain should be connected to the barbed end.
+The condensate drain should be connected to the barbed end.
 Attach 1" PVC drain line to the threaded end.